SangResidata/Time-Series-Forecasting/README.md

 **The auto regressive integrated moving average (ARIMA)** statistical model predicts future values by analyzing historical data.
 It captures trends and seasonality, making it applicable for both stationary and nonstationary data sets and suitable for short- to medium-term forecasting, such as stock prices and sales.

 Estimating an ARIMA model using System Identification Toolbox for time series forecasting.
 (See MATLAB code.)

+The exponential smoothing model applies exponentially decreasing weights to past observations, prioritizing more recent data.
+This method effectively smooths short-term fluctuations while capturing underlying trends and patterns in time series data.
+It is particularly useful for data with trends or seasonality.